floriandejonckheere/utu-thesis/thesis/chapters/07-proposed-solution/01-introduction.typ

+#import "@preview/acrostiche:0.3.1": *

 #import "/helpers.typ": *

 = Proposed solution <proposedsolution>

-In this chapter, we propose *Modular Optimization to Service-oriented Architecture Integration Kit (MOSAIK)*, our solution for identification of microservice candidates in a monolithic application.
+In this chapter, we propose *#acr("MOSAIK")*, our solution for identification of microservice candidates in a monolithic application.
 The approach is based on the analysis of a dependency graph, that aggregates information from the static and evolutionary analysis of the source code.

 == Problem statement